Claytonia parviflora, Streambank Springbeauty

 Flowering Season: subsp. "viridis" ;February to April

-Habitat Preferences: Moist (vernally) areas, disturbed ares in sun or shade.
+Habitat Preferences: Moist (vernally) areas, along brooks and around springs; disturbed ares in sun or shade.

 North America & US County Distribution Map for Claytonia parviflora.